 Also Harleys versus Japanese bikes.
 The former calls the latter "rice-burners," while the latter says they call them Harleys because they Harley ever run.

 Chevrolet vs. Ford is probably the great granddaddy of automotive rivalries in the US, especially for pickups.
 Foreign vs. domestic used to start fistfights in the 70's and 80's, but that feud has mellowed a bit over time.
 A bit.
+"Foreign" cars are still banned from the parking lot of the headquarters of the United Auto Workers union in Detroit, though what's "foreign" and what's "domestic" has blurred quite a bit in more recent times.

 Perhaps the second most enduring example is Marvel vs. DC Comics.
 Debates on who has the better characters, who has the more well-rounded characters, which treats the talent better, and of course, the inevitable movie successes can get bloodied, and annoying for people who don't care about this sort of thing.